panda3d/panda3d-docs/programming/rendering-process/creating-windows-and-buffers.rst

    buffers.

 fb_prop
-   The FrameBufferProperties for this output.
-If you intend to be sharing GSG’s between multiple windows or buffers, it is usually important that they also share the same FrameBufferProperties.
+   The :class:`.FrameBufferProperties` for this output.
+If you intend to be sharing GSG’s between multiple windows or buffers, it is usually important that they also share the same :class:`.FrameBufferProperties`.

 win_prop
-   The WindowProperties for this output.
+   The :class:`.WindowProperties` for this output.

 flags
    An integer value, a union of several possible bitmask options defined by the